axivo/k3s-cluster/docs/content/tutorials/handbook/server/_index.md

 ## Hostname Validation

-Depending on what router you use, the `hostname` my not resolve correctly in Ubuntu.
+Depending on what router you use, the `hostname` might not resolve correctly in Ubuntu.
 Prior cluster deployment, verify the `hostname` FQDN is correctly set.

 {{% steps %}}